 Bonds Funds — The idea behind bonds is that companies need money, so they sell bonds promising to repay them with some interest.
 You could buy a bond from a specific company, or a municipality, but most people don’t do that.
 Instead, you’d buy a bond fund — a collection of bond purchases from various companies.
 This means that if one company fails, you don’t lose all of your money.

 This isn’t everything of course.
 There are REITs (Real Estate Investment Trusts) which allow you to invest in property without owning it.
-There are commodoties — investments in materials like gold.
-Not to mention sectorinvestments.
+There are commodities — investments in materials like gold.
+Not to mention sector investments.
 These are things like investing in “energy”, or “health care” with the assumption those will be hot.

 ETF Fund Types